oasci/pitt-biosc1540-2024f/content/assessments/assignments/01/index.md

 What is one possible molecular or genomic explanation for the overlapping peaks observed in your chromatogram?
 Describe how it could lead to the pattern in the sequencing results.

+!!! note "Clarification"

+    In this scenario, we are working with plant samples collected from a wild population in an area known for high biodiversity.
+    This means we're not dealing with lab-grown, genetically identical plants, but rather with plants that have natural genetic variation.

+    When we say we're sequencing "a gene of interest isolated from a wild plant population," we're typically working with DNA extracted from a single plant specimen.
+    However, this single specimen can contain genetic material from multiple closely related organisms due to various biological phenomena.

+    Sanger sequencing typically starts with many copies of a specific DNA region (our "gene of interest").
+    These copies are created through PCR amplification of the extracted DNA.
+    The sequencing reaction is then performed on this amplified DNA.

+    The chromatogram represents the sequencing results from all the DNA molecules present in your sample.
+If there are multiple versions of the gene present, they will all be sequenced simultaneously, resulting in overlapping peaks.

 ## Problem 8

 **Points**: 4